Feb 28, 2018

 Microsoft has done a great job to try and mitigate these issues, but is helpless when it comes to the most common cause of data loss in Office 365: human error.
 In a single slip of a keyboard, a safe and sound critical document can be wiped out forever.

-Data loss has very real financial implications.
-In the same study, 20% of the companies surveyed have suffered $50,000 to $5 million in downtime losses due to lost productivity, unrecoverable assets, and lost consumer confidence.
-The study also found that more than half of companies that will suffer from catastrophic data loss as a result of a natural disaster often go out of business.
-They simply cannot recover the assets they lost, including customer data, onsite financial documents, application files, etc.
+Data loss has very real financial implications including lost productivity, unrecoverable assets, and lost consumer confidence.
+Companies often can't recover the assets they lost, including customer data, onsite financial documents, application files, etc.

 If you can’t bring your business back to normal operations in a little over a week, your chances for business survival plummet.
 Consumer confidence and employee morale and security are already stretched thin after a disaster, and if your business is not able to resume operations, your competitors will undoubtedly take your customers.